- Summer Jobs Program: Further Evidence of The Government of Canada’s Ideological Approach Toward Religious Charities

 14. Mentoring – describe the plan

-There is a lot of emphasis on safe, healthy work environments free of harassment and discrimination.
-It should be self-evident that faith-based organizations ought to be promoting and ensuring safety and health, and striving for workplaces free of harassment and discrimination.
-But as we know, the term discrimination is often used in an indiscriminate way.
-So let’s take a look at what’s new for 2020.
+In 2020 we noted there was a lot of emphasis on safe, healthy work environments, and hiring practices.
+That trend continues this year.
+It should be inherent to the culture of faith-based organizations to promote and ensure safety and health, and to strive for workplaces free of harassment and discrimination.
+But as we know, the term discrimination is often used in indiscriminate ways.
+And 2021 applicants are being asked for more information.
+So, let’s take a look at what’s new or has been notably revised.

 There are a few changes that we need to note.

-In 2019 the starting point for quality job placements was a safe, inclusive and healthy work environment, along with other specific characteristics:
+In 2021, as in 2019 and 2020, the starting point for quality job placements remains a safe, inclusive and healthy work environment.
+The markers of quality jobs are:

 - Paying above minimum wage